Geet-George/JOANNE/Level_2/README.md

       1. Mean RH in the bottom 100 m (by gpsalt) should not be lesser than srf_limit, set to a default of 50 %.

-    - If the above limit is violated, the rh for the sonde is considered out of bounds, and marked as 'False'.
-The sonde is also marked 'False', if there are no measurements in the bottom 100 m (by gpsalt).
+    - If the above limit is violated, the rh for the sonde is considered out of bounds, and marked as `False`.
+The sonde is also marked `False`, if there are no measurements in the bottom 100 m (by gpsalt).

 - <div id="srf_z_flag">
     <h4>